Key Takeaways

 6. Make it timely by including a year

 Add years to your headlines so they are relevant to that year.
-One example is a popular blog article on Knowledge Enthusiast.
-It has been 15 of the best digital marketing certifications.
+One example is a popular blog article on Knowledge Enthusiast is titled “15 of the best digital marketing certifications.”

-HubSpot’s most shared blog posts, they found that headlines with years in them worked the best.
+In HubSpot’s most-shared blog posts, they found that headlines with years in them worked best.

 Years succeed when you write compelling headlines because they manage readers’ expectations.